 Can sight issues develop in children later on?

-Good vision is important as a key building block for learning and development and as children get older, their eyes continue to grow and change.
+As children get older, their eyes continue to grow and change.

 Consequently, this can sometimes lead to common refractive errors which can be fixed with glasses.

-“Eyestrain, blurred vision, headaches, impatience with reading or when completing homework, poor attention span at school or eye turning in or out when tired may indicate an issue.”
+“Eyestrain, blurred vision, headaches, impatience with reading or when completing homework, poor attention span at school or an eye turning in or out when tired may indicate an issue.”

 How regularly should children be tested?

 “Children should have their eyes tested at least every two years if there are no signs of issues or concerns, but the review schedule is always based on the individual,” says Phillips.